Jiming-C/Jiming-C/README.md

 # 👋 Hi!
 Welcome to My GitHub Profile!
-I'm **Jiming** – a versatile developer with a passion for technology and all things mobile, whether on wheels or wings.
+I'm **Jiming** – a versatile developer with a passion for technology and all things mobile, whether on wheels 🚗 or wings✈️ .
 I thrive on exploring cutting-edge innovations and building projects that bridge the gap between creativity and functionality.
 Constantly curious and driven by challenges, I love turning bold ideas into tangible solutions.

 ## 🛠️ Tech Stack